ganesh-iyer/ganesh-iyer.github.io/projects/bach/project-bach.md

 **Other Insights:**

-* The main challenge was to optimize the balance between participants choosing their performance slots (in terms of location and time) and the organizers/volunteers resolving conflicts.
+* The main challenge was to **optimize the balance between control and freedom** - between participants choosing their performance slots (in terms of location and time) and the organizers/volunteers resolving conflicts.
 This was resolved by integrating online forms with a usable database.
 This solution was also proposed with the next few editions of the event in mind.

 * This project also greatly helped me to avoid overelaborating concepts while presenting them to clients.
 <br /><br />